pedrofrohmut/style-guide/README.md

 4 - $ npx eslint --init

-5 - choose eslint options:
+5 - Choose eslint options:
+  - How would you like to use ESLint?
+To check syntax, find problems and enforce code style
+  - What types of modules your project use?
+JavaScript Modules (import/esport)
+  - Which Framework does your project use?
+React
+  - Where does your code run? browser

-  - Would you like to configure ESLINT?
+  - Would you like to configure ESLint?
 Use a popular style guide
   - Which style guide to follow?
 Airbnb
-  - use react?
-Yes
   - What format do config file?
 JSON
   - Whould you like to install dependencies?
 Yes

-6 - Add plugins: [Eslint, Prettier, editorconfig]
+6 - Add plugins to your editor: [Eslint, Prettier, editorconfig]

-7? - Edit .eslintrc.json
+7? - Edit ESLint config file .eslintrc.json
-  - Add what you want to subscribe on the default from Airbnb
+  - Add what you want to overwrite from the default from Airbnb

-8 - Set options:
+8 - Set Editor options:
   - editor.formatOnSave: true
   - prettier.eslintIntegration: true

 9 - Create and edit .editorconfig on the project root

-10 - Enable the plugins and check for errors
+10 - Enable the plugins, eslint and prettier, and check for errors

-11 - Clean Up react app default errors and the project is ready to go
+11 - Clean Up the default react app errors and the project is ready to go